petros-d/docs/docs/deployment-metrics.md

 ## Overview

-The Astronomer Cloud UI shows high level metrics for each Deployment in your Workspace.
+The Astronomer Cloud UI shows high level metrics for each Deployment in your Workspace over the past 24 hours.
 These metrics can be viewed from both the **Deployments** menu and individual Deployment pages.

 This guide provides information about each available Deployment metric in Astronomer Cloud.

 ## Deployment Performance

 You can view metrics related to a Deployment's performance directly in the Astronomer Cloud UI.
-Metrics are recorded and updated at the start of each hour in UTC.
+Metrics are recorded and updated at the start of each hour, shown in both UTC and your local browser timezone.

 <div class="text--center">
   <img src="/img/docs/deployment-metrics.png" alt="Metrics dashboard in the Cloud UI" />